-H is for Hope – You must believe that the glass IS half full.
-Keep your eyes wide open.
+H is for Hopeful – A positive mindset is powerful.
+You must believe that the glass at least half full.
+Keep your eyes wide open and be curious.
 Seek the people, information, and resources that are available to you.
-They may not be immediately apparent, but they are there.
+They may not be immediately apparent, but they are all over the place.
+Turn over a proverbial stone or two and look underneath.

 L is to Leverage – Think broadly about the resources and people who you already know.
 Leverage as much as you can and it will multiply itself as a result.
 For example, a client who currently works in a non-profit organization, but also has for-profit experience and is open to jobs in that sector told me, “All of my friends work in non-profits and they all know I am looking for a new job.
 They don’t know the for-profit sector.
 I have run out of people to talk to!”
 Really???
-I say look beyond your close circle and think about people you know in other areas of the country, possibly distant relatives or even your neighbors – they all know other people – it’s also important to articulate what you are looking for.
-First, you are looking for information about professions, industries, specific companies or organizations so that you can focus and target your efforts in seeking employment.
-By talking with a wide variety of people you can learn more and you will have new directions to explore as your search continues.
+I say look beyond your close circle and think about people you know in other areas of the country, possibly distant relatives or even your neighbors – they all know other people who they can introduce you to.
+It’s also important to articulate what you are looking for.
+In order for people to be helpful to you, you must give them the information they need in order to point you toward some new resources.
+Tell them you are looking for information about specific professions, industries, companies or organizations so that you can focus and target your efforts in seeking employment.
+By talking with a wide variety of people you can increase your knowledge base and you will have many new directions to explore as your search continues.